CoinFabrik/on-ink-integration-tests/assets/Weight to Fee.md

 ## Next Steps

+We propose to make the following changes to `weight_to_fee()` in ink! e2e tests.
+Before doing that, we need assistance in identifying all the files relevant to its implementation.
+Particularly, to identify which code is responible for the function always returning 0.

-- Make the gas value in e2e the same as in integration tests
+- Make the gas value in e2e the same as in integration tests.
-- Make a setter like `env().setGasPrice(...)` to set the value in the tests (with a default value)
+- Make a setter like `env().setGasPrice(...)` to set the value in the tests (with a default value).
 - Make the gas value an arbitrary X and document it.

 Any of this decisions should be properly documented.